tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/在线辅助工具/COS 请求工具_intl_en.md

 The COS request tool is a Web debugging tool provided by Cloud Object Storage (COS), which is integrated in the Cloud API 3.0 Explorer platform and can be used for API debugging.

->Requests sent by the COS request tool will be sent to the COS business server. **All operations are equivalent to real operations, so proceed with caution when you perform such operations as "DELETE".**
+>!Requests sent by the COS request tool will be sent to the COS business server. **All operations are equivalent to real operations, so proceed with caution when you perform such operations as "DELETE".**

 The COS request tool supports XML APIs, and does not support JSON APIs.
 -  JSON APIs are the APIs provided by COS for users to access COS before XML APIs are launched.
 JSON APIs have the same underlying architecture as the standard XML APIs.
 Their data is interoperable and can be cross-used, but the two APIs are incompatible.